Stargazing Dog

 Stargazing Dog (星守る犬, Hoshi Mamoru Inu) is a Japanese manga by Takashi Murakami.
 The story is narrated by a dog named Happie, who lives with a working-class Japanese family until one day the man's wife requests a divorce, and he takes Happie on a road trip to southern Japan, eventually running out of gas near a campground.
-Daddy and Happie live there for a while, until one day Daddy dies in his car of a preexisting heart condition.
-Happie continues to live there, eventually dying too.

 Initially published as a serialized manga, the collected paperback book sold over 400,000 copies in Japan and attracted a film adaptation.
 Murakami wrote a total of five stories which have Happie's tale as starting point in common.
 NBM ComicsLit published English translations of the first two in one volume titled Stargazing Dog in November 2011.

 Plot

 Stargazing dog

 The story is told from the point of view of an Akita dog named Happie, adopted by a working-class Japanese family as a puppy and lives with them for several years.
 The dog enjoys living with them and especially appreciates the daily walks "Daddy", the name he gives to the man of the family, takes him on.
 However, years later, the man's wife requests a divorce.
 Now homeless, jobless and with little money, an upbeat Daddy decides to take Happie on a road trip to southern Japan.
 Along the way, the pair stop at a convenience store, where Daddy spots a dirty-looking young boy attempting to steal bread.
 He buys it for him instead, and the boy invites himself into Daddy's car.
 Daddy agrees to take him wherever he wants to go, but the boy is mostly silent.
 They sleep in the car, and the next morning Daddy discovers that the boy is gone and has taken his wallet.
 Not long after, Happie experiences extreme pain while urinating and Daddy rushes him to a veterinarian, where he learns that Happie has kidney stones.
 They operate, and Daddy is forced to pawn almost everything he owns to pay the bill, leaving him almost penniless.
 They continue on, eventually running out of gas near a campground.
 They live there for a while, living off the food they can scrounge and catch and sleeping in the car, until one day Daddy dies in his car of a preexisting heart condition.
-Happie continues to live there for two Winters until one day he perishes as well.
+Happie continues to live there for two winters until one day he perishes as well.
 The police discover their bodies about three months later, with Happie's loyally body resting next to Daddy's feet.